courses after caThe MBA for Chartered Accountants – how useful is it?

 Looking for premium MBA Admissions Consulting?

-GyanOne has worked with many Chartered Accountants with backgrounds in audit, corporate finance, banking, and investments, and helped them to make it to top MBA programs at schools like Wharton, LBS, Booth, Stern, Columbia, and ISB.
+GyanOne has worked with many Chartered Accountants with backgrounds in audit, corporate finance, banking, and investments, and helped them to make it to top MBA masters programs at schools like Wharton, LBS, Booth, Stern, Columbia, and ISB.
 Contact us today to know more.

 Evaluating MBA programs – a brief guide for CAs